Be careful what you believe in

 Staring: Andy Newman, Martin Freeman, Alex Lawther, Paul Whitehouse

-Making a living debunking the supernatural occurrences and psychics for his tv show psychic fakers, the pragmatic Professor Philip Goodman sets out to disprove the three cases that alluded his predecessor.
+Making a living debunking the supernatural occurrences and psychics for his tv show psychic fakers, the pragmatic Professor Philip Goodman sets out to disprove the three cases that eluded his predecessor.

-I’m somewhere on the fence when it comes to the film, there were aspects that I loved, the strong acting, the haunting imagery and the easter eggs throughout that point to the twist ending, sadly however there are aspects of the film that let it down such as the over reliance on jump scares and some of the comic moments that take you out of the movie, both of which ruin the tension that the film tries so hard to build up.
+I’m somewhere on the fence for the film, there were aspects that I loved, the strong acting, the haunting imagery and the Easter eggs throughout that point to the twist ending, sadly however there are aspects of the film that let it down such as the over-reliance on jump scares and some comic moments that take you out of the movie, both of which ruin the tension that the film tries so hard to build up.

-As well as this there were things about the film that in hindsight make sence once the twist has occurred **spoilers** such as the almost confused nature of the film, skipping between documentary to normal cinematic formats, almost as if it takes place in the mind of someone with a confused thought process, whilst the imperfections on the film give it the feel of an echo of the past and not a true reflection of whats really going on.
+As well as this there were things about the film that in hindsight make sense once the twist has occurred **spoilers** such as the almost confusing nature of the film, skipping between documentary to normal cinematic formats, almost as if it takes place in the mind of someone with a confused thought process, whilst the imperfections on the film give it the feel of an echo of the past and not a true reflection of what’s really going on.

 If you liked: League of Gentlemen, Ghost Watch, Identity